 There were days when Macs were equipped with 4 GB of RAM.
 Modern MacBooks, though, come with more memory — you can get up to 64GB.
 However, over time, even they may become slower.
 One of the reasons that may cause the issue is high RAM usage.

-In this article, we’ll explain what RAM is, how to check RAM usage, and, most importantly, describe 10 easy ways to reduce memory usage on Mac.
+In this article, we’ll explain what RAM is and how to check RAM usage.
+Most importantly, we’ll show how to reduce RAM usage on Mac in 12 easy ways.
 Let’s go!

 What is RAM